dcollins50/dcollins-homelab/README.md

 ## SOC Stack

-The SOC environment is built on Elastic Stack 8.19 and Wazuh v4.14.4, running on dedicated hardware in an isolated VLAN with TLS enforced across all components.
+The SOC environment is built on Elastic Stack 8.19 and Wazuh v4.14, running on dedicated hardware in an isolated VLAN with TLS enforced across all components.
+The SOC has completed Phase 2.5 (noise reduction and tuning baseline) and is currently pending Phase 3 (alert triage workflow and Shuffle SOAR deployment).

 Custom dashboards: